bigskysoftware/_hyperscript/www/docs.md

 #### The Basics

-With that basic introduction, let's look at the broader language.
+With that introduction, let's look at the broader language.

 A `hyperscript` consists of one or more [features](/reference#features).